hleinone/jquery-snippet/README.md

 Well, I do!
 And you should too, since it's generally a bad practice to mix the representation and the logic.

 ## The Solution
 Snippets!
-Create the HTML snippets right where they would appear and snippetize them.
+Create the HTML snippets right where they would appear, and snippetize them.
 You'll get the DOM structure clear from the beginning.
 And you can also trust [the validator](http://validator.w3.org/)'s results.
 ### Let Me Show You How

     ...